Retroperitoneal Lymph Node Dissection (RPLND)

 Open RPLND Technique

-- Enter the peritoneal cavity, inspect the viscera, and divide the falciform ligament to avoid hepatic retraction injury.
-Place a self-retaining retractor (Bookwalter, Thompson, or Wishbone).
+- Enter the peritoneal cavity, inspect and palpate the viscera, divide the falciform ligament (to avoid a hepatic retraction injury), and place a self-retaining retractor.

 Modified Template Rationale

-The predictable lymphatic spread of GCTs supports modified templates in low-stage disease.
-Advantages: preserved antegrade ejaculation (by sparing the contralateral retroperitoneum and interiliac regions) and lower rates of chylous ascites, renovascular injury, and pancreatic complications (by omitting suprahilar regions).
-The Indiana templates eliminate contralateral dissection below the IMA, sparing the lumbosacral sympathetic nerves and hypogastric plexus.
-Suprahilar/retrocrural and interiliac resections can be safely omitted, though the need to resect contralateral tissue remains debated.
+The predictable lymphatic spread of GCTs supports modified templates in low-stage disease: preserved antegrade ejaculation (by sparing the contralateral retroperitoneum and interiliac regions) and lower rates of chylous ascites and renovascular/pancreatic injury (by omitting suprahilar regions).
+The Indiana templates eliminate contralateral dissection below the IMA.
 Standard PC-RPLND remains resection of all macroscopic disease with a full bilateral infrahilar dissection.

 Minimally Invasive RPLND

-Laparoscopic/robotic RPLND offers less blood loss, shorter stay, and faster recovery (allowing prompt chemotherapy if needed), with antegrade ejaculation preserved in >95% — comparable to open nerve-sparing.
-Staging L-RPLND has been abandoned in favour of a therapeutic procedure that duplicates the open templates (complete retroaortic/retrocaval excision); indications match open RPLND, with the post-chemotherapy setting reserved mainly for small-volume residual disease.
-A transperitoneal approach is usual; most patients ambulate and take liquids the night of surgery and are discharged on POD #1.
+Laparoscopic/robotic RPLND offers less blood loss, shorter stay, and faster recovery, with antegrade ejaculation preserved in > 95% — comparable to open nerve-sparing.
+Staging L-RPLND has been abandoned in favour of a therapeutic procedure that duplicates the open templates; indications match open RPLND.
+Adverse-event rates are 9–25%, with intraoperative bleeding the commonest (and the leading cause of open conversion, which is < 5%, reported up to 11.8%); morbidity and conversion are higher after chemotherapy.

-- Chylous ascites — accumulation of chylomicron-rich lymph; occurs in 0.2–2% after primary RPLND and 2–7% after PC-RPLND.
-Manage with paracentesis, a low-fat/medium-chain-triglyceride diet, somatostatin/octreotide, an indwelling drain, or total parenteral nutrition.
+- Chylous ascites — chylomicron-rich lymph; 0.2–2% after primary and 2–7% after PC-RPLND.
+Manage with a low-fat/medium-chain-triglyceride diet, paracentesis or a drain, somatostatin/octreotide, or TPN.

-- Auxiliary procedures — nephrectomy is the most common (usually in high-risk settings: salvage, desperation, late-relapse, or reoperative RPLND); IVC resection is generally for bulky (≥stage IIb) disease; aortic resection/reconstruction, hepatic, and pelvic resections may also be required.
+- Auxiliary procedures — nephrectomy is the commonest (usually salvage, desperation, late-relapse, or reoperative settings); IVC resection is generally for bulky (≥ stage IIb) disease; aortic, hepatic, and pelvic resections may also be required.